Making an API Request¶

 PATCH: requests the server to update partial content of a specified resource.
 If the target resource does not exist, PATCH may create a resource.

-If POST is displayed in the URI of the API for obtaining a user token, the request is as follows:
+For example, in the URI of the API for obtaining a user token, the request method is POST.
+The request is as follows:

 POST https://{iam-endpoint}/v3/auth/tokens